saidvandeklundert/go/README.md

 ![Go slice code](https://github.com/saidvandeklundert/go/blob/main/img/slice.png)

 These fields describe it's backing array.

 If a slice is copied, the new value will be allocated a new pointer.

 When `append()` is used and the new elements do not fit in the curent backing array, Golang allocates a new backing array and copies current content over.

+When you use `make` to declare the slice, you can specify the capacity for the slice.

+Slices are not comparable, you can only compare a slice to it's zero value, which is `nil`.

 Example slice: